Amirparsa-0/CorrelationR/README.md

-# FX Correlations
+# Correlations

-An R script to compute log‐return correlations and plot heatmaps for M1 Forex data.
+An R script to compute log‐return correlations and plot heatmaps initially designed for M1 Forex data, yet other financial instruments can be intergrated as well.
-By default, calculations include four major currency pairs (by trading volume), but you can integrate other instruments.

 ## Features